 - Search

-for suspicious serialized PHP code. - Look in
+wp_optionsfor suspicious serialized PHP code. - Look in

-for hidden shortcodes or iframe tags.
+wp_postsfor hidden shortcodes or iframe tags.

 Step 5: Reinstall Core WordPress Files